 Applications for registration on the Supplemental Register

 We receive many requests to file applications to register marks for many different kinds of goods.
-TEAS-Plus is really most suitable for applications with only a few items on the list of goods, chosen from the USPTO's list.
+TEAS Plus is most suitable for applications with only a few items on the list of goods, chosen from the USPTO's list of goods/services.
 If your application has more than four or five items in the list of goods, it takes much longer to search and select the goods from the USPTO's list than it does to simply type the descriptions.
-In that case, the small savings in USPTO fee will be more than outweighed by the increase in cost for our time to use TEAS-Plus.
+In that case, the small savings in USPTO fee becomes outweighed by the increase in cost for our time to use TEAS Plus.

-It is also very important to realize that just because a description is chosen from the "acceptable descriptions" list, that doesn't mean that you should use it to save $100.
-That could cost you a whole lot more money in the long term, because what matters isn't being acceptable but being accurate.
-If you choose something from the list, the examiner will accept it as a description.
-However, the specimen of use must show the actual goods or services you are selling.
-If those goods or services are something other than what you selected from the list, the Examining Attorney will reject your application because the specimen does not show use on the listed goods or services.
-Because you can't change the goods or services to change the scope of the application, you would find yourself without the ability to overcome the rejection.
-Your only recourse would be to file a complete new application.
+It is also very important to realize that the most accurate description of goods/services available on the "acceptable descriptions" list is often not truly accurate, and accordingly should not necessarily be selected in order to save $100.
+That initial savings could cost a whole lot more money in the long term.
+The trademark examiner will accept the description entered, but the specimen of use must show the actual goods or services sold, and if those goods or services are something other than what the goods/services description coveres, the Examining Attorney will reject your application.
+Because you are not permitted to change the goods or services to change the scope of the application, you would find yourself without the ability to overcome the rejection.
+Your only recourse would be to file a completely new application.

-Also, remember that's it's easy to check off items from the list of goods, and they will be accepted - BUT if you choose something from the list of acceptable descriptions because it's so very easy to check, you must actually be selling those goods or services under the mark.
-If you are not actually selling those goods or services (or don't have a bona fide intent to sell them, in the case of an Intent to Use application), any registration you might could be invalidated by an infringer on the grounds of "fraud on the trademark office".
+Also, remember that it is easy to check off items from the list of goods, and they will be accepted - BUT if you choose something from the list of acceptable descriptions because it is so very easy to check, you must actually be selling those goods or services under the mark.
+If you are not actually selling those goods or services (or don't have a bona fide intent to sell them, in the case of an Intent-to-Use application), any registration resulting from the application could be invalidated by an infringer on the grounds of "fraud on the trademark office".
+Top

 You're not done yet!
 You should also look at our Trademark Do's and Don'ts web page.